monarch-initiative/biolink-api/prefixcommons/README.md

 # prefixcommons

-A python API for working with ID prefixes.
+A python API for working with ID prefixes in the context of [prefixcommons](http://prefixcommons.org)

 See [prefixcommons/biocontext](https://github.com/prefixcommons/biocontext)